ragmel/cocoma/doc/source/03_cli_examples.rst

 * **0** - run number of this distribution
 * **Distro1** - name of the distribution taken from XML file
 * **lookbusy** - distribution module used to calculate each run parameters
-* **cpu** - the type of the resource used by this run
+* **cpu** - the target resource used by this run
 * **90** - stress value applied to this run
-* **Duration 10.0sec.** - how long will job run
+* **Duration 10.0sec.** - how long the job run
-* **Start Time: 2013-04-10 09:43:01 End Time: 09:43:11** - time gap when run will be executed
+* **Start Time: 2013-04-10 09:43:01 End Time: 09:43:11** - time interval when the run is/was executed

-We can write run name notation in this way:
+More generally, the run/job notation is as follow:

 ``(logger reply) - (emulationID-name) - (distribution ID) - (run number} - (distribution name) - (distribution module) - (resource) - (stress value) - (run duration) - (execution time)``

-Line *10* shows another job which was created for the logger.This job will appear only if *log* section is stated in XML and is optional.
-Logger job runs for the duration of the whole emulation and collects system resource usage information.
-Logger job name notation can be described in this way:
+Line *10* shows another job which was created for the logger.
+This job appears only if the optional *log* section is stated in the XML.
+The logger job executes for the duration of the whole emulation and collects system resource usage information.
+The logger job name notation can be described in this way:

 ``(logger reply) - (emulationID-name) - (logger mark) - {poll interval} - (start time)``